Why 'Making A Murderer' Season 2 Will Make Armchair Detectives Happy

-Why 'Making A Murderer' Season 2 Will Make Armchair Detectives Happy, According To The Filmmakers
+Why 'Making A Murderer' Part 2 Will Make Armchair Detectives Happy, According To The Filmmakers

 This might be hard for some Making A Murderer fans to hear, but filmmakers Laura Ricciardi and Moira Demos were never looking to solve the murder of Teresa Halbach.
 "We didn’t believe or intend that [Making A Murderer] would put viewers in a place to make any decisions about what has happened," Ricciardi tells Bustle over the phone.
 "Guilt or innocence."